2017 Annual Tax Letter to Clients

 Dear Tax Client:

+With identity theft increases and tax scams continuing to plague us all, the IRS is working hard to match data and cut the bad guys off before they take your identity or tax refund.
 As for those horrible tax scams, please remember that the IRS will never initiate contact with you via the telephone, e-mail, or by knocking on your front door.
 The IRS will never ask you to pay a tax liability with prepaid cards of any type.
 If there are issues with your tax returns and/or tax liability, the IRS will always contact you via letter correspondence first.
 Don't give crooks any information or fall for their tricks and scams.
 So remember to either hang-up, hit the delete key, or shut the door on those scam artists!

 Documents Needed.
 The following documents and information are good examples of what is generally needed to complete your tax return: